musevlt/mpdaf/obj/source/user_manual_spectrum.rst

 =========

-:func:`mpdaf.obj.Spectrum.copy` copies the Spectrum object in a new one and returns it.
+:func:`mpdaf.obj.Spectrum.copy` returns a new copy of a Spectrum object.

 :func:`mpdaf.obj.Spectrum.info` prints information.